-Against this background, the difference in the use of macroeconomic policies between the United States and Europe may be more easily understood.
+Against this background, the difference in the use of macroeconomic policies between The United States and Europe may be more easily understood.
 Macroeconomic policies have to be active where the social protection system is weak or equivalently where the degree of inequality has reached the level required by the new social norms.
-Otherwise a slowdown of growth, not to say a recession, would have such far reaching consequences, that it would endanger the legitimacy of the economic system.
+Otherwise a slowdown of growth, not to say a recession, would have such far reaching consequences, that it will endanger the legitimacy of the economic system.
 Mass unemployment in the US is simply unbearable in view of its potentially destructive social consequences.
-(To fix ideas, life expectancy is in the US three years lower than in Sweden; infant mortality twice as high.
-The median Swedish family has a standard of living roughly comparable with that of the median US family, but Swedish families with children which are at the 10th percentile have income 60% higher than their US counterpart).
+(To fix ideas, life expectancy is in the US three years lower than in Sweden, infant mortality twice as high.
+The median Swedish family has a standard of living roughly comparable with that of the median US family, but Swedish families with children which are at the 10th percentile have income 60% higher than their US counterpart.)

 In Europe macroeconomic policies may be passive, or even structurally restrictive, as the social protection system can take care up to a certain point of the unemployed.
 But the resulting slow growth path of the economy will put the social protection system and public finance under pressure, as fiscal and social receipts will slowdown at the very moment where social expenditures are increasing.

-The responsibility of bad macroeconomic management in the soft growth regime which characterises Europe since at least fifteen years has for long been recognized: the abnormally high level of real interest rates in the nineties, the procyclical evolution of the real exchange rate, the absence of reactions of fiscal policy to the succession of shocks in the present decade, etc. So absent macroeconomic policies and growth policies, the only apparent way out would then be structural reforms, a leaner welfare state and a lower level of public spending.
+The responsibility of bad macroeconomic management in the soft growth regime wich characterises Europe since at least fifteen years has for long been recognized: the abnormally high level of real interest rates in the nineties, the procyclical evolution of the real exchange rate of the euro, the absence of reactions of fiscal policy to the succession of shocks in the present decade etc..
+So absent macroeconomic policies and growth policies, the only apparent way out would then be structural reforms, a leaner welfare state and a lower level of public spending.
 The course of European macroeconomic policies can be seen as a way to force structural reforms so as to achieve the required increase in inequality.
 European economies would need greater labour flexibility and this in turn would imply the reduction of the artificially introduced imperfections that hamper its free and efficient functioning.
-Among these institutional obstacles the most frequently named ones are the minimum wage, unemployment benefits, employment protection, and more generally a labour market legislation which imposes structural rigidities.
-The conclusion seems clear: our society can keep its level of affluence and full employment can be reached by making workers depend more on low-pay precarious jobs.
+Among these institutional obstacles the most frequently named one are the minimum wage, unemployment benefits, employment protection, and more generally a labour market legislation which imposes structural rigidities.
+The conclusion seems clear: our society can keep its level of affluence and full employment can be reached by making workers depend on low-pay precarious jobs.
+As no one forecasts a decrease in the standard of living in our affluent societies, this statement is equivalent to say to the poorest categories that in order to increase further the wealth of the nation, they have to accept to become poorer.